 Status and Distribution

-Following advice and assistance from one of the paper's authors, further records of A. innoxiella in Britain have been confirmed and investigations are ongoing to determine how widespread the species is.
-Early indications are that it is well established in south-east England but should be considered at best local in its distribution.
+Following extensive checks, including advice and assistance from one of the paper's authors, a good number of records of A. innoxiella in southern England have been confirmed, although many more await confirmation.
+Indications are that it is well established in south-east England but should be considered at best local in its distribution.

 Bradley & Fletcher no: